Chat with us, powered by LiveChat

 Lot Grading PermitIf within HRM wastewater boundaryVaries

 All related permits must be submitted before the main building permit can be issued.
-HRM will place a hold on the building permit until all required related permits are confirmed.
+HRM will hold the building permit until all required related permits are confirmed.

 Building Code Requirements

 A backyard suite must meet the same building code standards as any habitable dwelling in Nova Scotia.
-Key requirements include a minimum ceiling height of 2.3 metres (approximately 7 feet 6 inches) in habitable rooms, a complete kitchen with sink, cooking appliance, and refrigerator space, a complete bathroom with toilet, sink, and shower or bathtub, fire separation between the suite and any attached structures, code-compliant egress (the occupant must be able to exit safely without passing through another dwelling), interconnected smoke alarms and carbon monoxide detectors, adequate ventilation and natural light, and insulation and energy performance that meets current Nova Scotia standards.
+Key requirements include a minimum ceiling height of 2.3 metres, a complete kitchen and bathroom, fire separation between the suite and any attached structures, code-compliant egress, interconnected smoke alarms and carbon monoxide detectors, and insulation meeting current Nova Scotia energy efficiency standards.

 Inspections

-Your backyard suite must pass inspections at key construction stages before occupancy is allowed.
-Common inspection milestones include footing and foundation, framing, rough-in plumbing and electrical, insulation, and a final inspection covering the completed unit.
-You cannot legally occupy or rent the suite until the final inspection is passed and occupancy is approved.
+Your backyard suite must pass inspections at key stages: footing and foundation, framing, rough-in plumbing and electrical, insulation, and a final inspection.
+You cannot legally occupy or rent the suite until the final inspection is passed.

 Available Grants & Incentives